 Yes, you can use frozen seafood and simply cook them frozen.
 You'll just need to add a couple of extra minutes to the cooking time for that particular item if it's lobster or crab, frozen shrimp still cooks in 2-3 minutes.

-Make sure you have all of your seafood boil ingredients prepped and ready to go.
+Make sure you have all of your ingredients prepped and ready to go.
 This recipe goes very fast once the water is boiling and to avoid overcooking anything, you need to cook them in an exact timed sequence.
 Don't worry, it's super easy!

-Prep Ingredients
+Prep ingredients

-- Fill a large pot with 6 quarts of water (20 cups).
-You'll need at least a 10-12 qt pot or a large outdoor pot to hold everything, or you'll need to split the ingredients between 2 pots. (we only had a 24-quart pot, we could've served an army!)
+Fill a large pot with 6 quarts of water (20 cups).
+You'll need at least a 10-12 qt pot or a large outdoor pot to hold everything, or you'll need to split the ingredients between 2 pots.
+(We only had a 24-quart pot, we could've served an army!)

-- While the seafood is cooling a tad make our quick seafood sauce.
+Step 6: While the seafood is cooling a tad make our quick seafood sauce.
 Combine the 1 cup of seafood water, 2 sticks of melted butter, garlic powder, and lemon juice.

 Serve